 By the year 2030, senior citizens in Australia are going to outnumber children between 0-14 years of age.
-This report by the Australian Bureau of Statistics means that as we transition into an aged population, the importance of healthy ageing continues to grow.
+This report by the Australian Bureau of Statistics means that as we transition into an aged population, it is more important than ever that we understand the science of healthy ageing for all.

 A number of Aussies are living full and healthy lives even into their 80s and 90s.
 You could do the same by adopting the right lifestyle habits early in your life and focusing on healthy aging as you continue to get older.

 Healthy ageing is about making changes now so you can continue to do all the things you love and value as you get older.
 This is not the same as being free of illness and other health conditions – those are a part of life – but about preventing what can be prevented and optimising what cannot.
 Many older adults live healthy lives with prevailing health conditions that, when controlled, have minimal impact on their aging and wellbeing.

 Healthy ageing and the environment